gxf1212/notes/research/Programming-for-MD.md

   ${f:1:3}  # nbo
   ${f:1:-3} # nbound.fepout.
   ${f: -1}  # the last char
+  ${f: -2:-1}  # the second last
   ```

   To get the last character of a string in a shell script, you can use the following command: `echo "${str: -1}"`.
-The space after the colon (:) is REQUIRED
+The space after the colon (:) is REQUIRED. the second arg with a space before it, meaning starting from -1

+  > 倒着数就要加空格

 - cut: split with any char